johnofleek/PiloT/README.md

 # Pilot
-Place to store info on the Raspberry Pi Pilot project
+The Pilot - a Raspberry Pi Cellular HAT

 For information on automating Pilot connectivity see
 [network manager documentation](./networkManagerDocs/README.md)